How To Use a Soldering Iron: A DIY Beginner’s Guide

 Safety Considerations

 Soldering involves the use of high temperatures and molten metal, so it is important to practice safe soldering techniques at all times.
 Make sure that your work area is kept free of combustible materials such as oil cloths or paper towels.
-Ensure you wear appropriate safety gear, such as eye protection, gloves, and safety glasses.
+Ensure you wear appropriate safety gear, such as eye protection and gloves.
 Also, make sure that you have a solder smoke absorber nearby so that any fumes from the solder are not hazardous to your health.

 Preparing the Work Area